-The proposed water sensitive urban design treatment strategy responds to the location and constraints of the future structure plan as well as the proposed incorporation of a geosynthetic clay liner (GCL) for PFAS management which prevented the use of infiltration systems to recharge the underlying sandy aquifer.
+The proposed water sensitive urban design treatment strategy responds to the location and constraints of the future structure plan as well as the proposed incorporation of liners for PFAS management which prevented the use of infiltration systems to recharge the underlying sandy aquifer.
 The adopted treatment strategy includes:

-- Rainwater harvesting and GPT on lot - Treatment of road runoff in the street via passively irrigated street trees or biofiltration in all streets - Wetlands at end of each precinct stage to achieve the water quality targets and reduce volumes of freshwater discharged to Fullerton Cove.
+- Rainwater harvesting tanks and GPTs on each alotment - Partial treatment of road runoff through passively irrigated street trees and swales - Wetlands and bioretention basins at the end of each catchment to achieve the water quality targets and concentrations discharged to Fullerton Cove.